Enter One of Our Giveaways

 One of the stellar features is that visitors can use the computer stations to see if their relatives came through Ellis Island.
 My daughter, Deanna Nokes, located the ship manifest that recorded the voyage that her great grandfather, Mate Beovich, took from Dalmatia, Yugoslavia.
 It showed that he arrived from Cherbourg, France, on the Imperator in 1920, sailing on a third-class ticket with 4,594 other passengers.

 Ellis Island isn’t limited to looking the European arrivals, also providing exhibits tracking the more-recent influx of immigrants to America from Southeast Asia, Latin America and former Soviet Republics.
-It’s an expansive, fascinating look at a story in progress.
+It’s an expansive, fascinating look at a story in progress, and why Ellis Island is one of New York's top museums.